Scaling Sales Isn’t About Headcount, It’s About Repeatable Pipeline

 by Amy Kohl

 For far too many businesses, scaling the company has come to mean adding headcount.
 Although growing your business can certainly entail growing your team, it’s a mistake for leaders to think that hiring more employees is necessary for scaling.
+They can fall into the easy trap of hiring more reps to support more customers, only to have hired too many employees too fast, leaving them with a bloated workforce.

 It is my perspective that most companies do NOT understand technology and strategy enough to scale properly.
 Economic downturn aside, hiring too many reps has always and will always add a ton of bloating to your processes and inefficiencies to your P&L… hence the #1 leading reason for turnover in rev ops and sales leadership.